ViswaPrashanth/ViswaPrasanth/README.md

 - 👋 Hi, I’m @ViswaPrashanth
 - 👀 I’m interested in getting to know the things that I don't know previously.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning MERN Stack.
 - 💞️ I’m looking to collaborate with the people who are investing their time in ReactJS.
 - 📫 How to reach me => viswaprasanth17@gmail.com